 How this tool Works

-If you’ve already written your sermon and know your current word count, you have everything you need to start using this tool today!
+If you’ve already written your sermon and know your current word count, you have everything you need to use this tool today!

-The sermon length calculator uses two criteria to arrive at an estimate: the number of words in your sermon and how fast of a speaker you are.
+The sermon length calculator uses two criteria to estimate the number of words in your sermon and how fast of a speaker you are.

 This tool is especially helpful when preparing the transcript of your sermon.
 If you need to know quickly whether or not your sermon should be shortened before you practice it, this calculator will give you a quick estimate.
 It’s fast and easy to use, and it’s free!
 How Long Should Your Sermon Be?